Tony Vaughan (politician)

-Anthony Vaughan KC is a Labour Party politician who has been Member of Parliament (MP) for Folkestone and Hythe since 2024.
+Anthony Vaughan KC (born March 1982) is a British politician who has been Member of Parliament (MP) for Folkestone and Hythe since 2024.
 He is the first Labour politician to represent the constituency since its inception in 1950 and the first MP of Filipino descent.

 Early life

-Vaughan was born to an English father and a Filipina mother and grew up in Folkestone.
+Vaughan was born to an English father and a Filipina mother and grew up in Hitchin, Hertfordshire.
 His mother Aida "Inday" Langrimas arrived in Britain in 1973 from San Roque.
 Vaughan studied law at St Catharine's College, Cambridge, and was awarded a postgraduate LLM at the School of Oriental and African Studies, University of London (SOAS).

-Professional career
+Legal career

 In 2006, Vaughan was called to the bar and practises at Doughty Street Chambers in London, with a particular focus on cases involving immigration, deprivation of liberty and human trafficking.
-In January 2025, Vaughan was appointed a Kings Counsel (KC).
+In 2025, Vaughan was appointed a King's Counsel (KC).

+Political career

+Vaughan was first elected to parliament in the 2024 United Kingdom general election.
+His constituency of Folkestone and Hythe was not a Labour target seat and he had not been expected to win; Folkestone had previously been won by the Conservative Party in every general election since 1885.
+In November 2025, he criticised the Starmer government's plans for reforming the asylum system..

+Following a string of defeats in the 2026 United Kingdom local elections, Vaughan joined a list of Labour MPs in calling for Keir Starmer to resign as Prime Minister.